-Employee Name: gh Lauchdan A. sas e odaliza Oraz no e seri Name of Supervisor: is the segion a feet and Completes service ir in a market in the second of the second o r, ment, e granda ( 17. granda) Carroscope, k erned dans V In compliance with the C hereby notified that you a City of White Sulphur are being tested for the Springs' DOT Drug and Alcore following reason(s): ohol Testing Program, you are □ Pre-Employment □ Return to Duty ☐ Random ☐ Post-Accident ☐ Reasonable Suspicion The substance(s) to be tes ted for include: (check k all that apply) □ Alcohol □ Drugs Upon receipt of this notif breath specimen(s) for tes oort to the designated collection The designated testing sit e is: or inverse started and an end specific consent time and the specific consent time and time The testing is scheduled for or: Time: Clearinghelme the City time committee in a constitution EMPLOYEE ACKN OWLEDGEMENT OF RECE IPT a signa reaches dell' Signature: Date:
+Employee Name: Access to a signature of the control

+Name of Supervisor: The coat at

+City of White Sulphur Springs' DOT Drug and Alcohol Testure being tested for the following reason(s): sting Program, you are

+☐ Pre-Employment ☐ Return to Duty

+The substance(s) to be tes ted for include: (check all that apply)

+□ Alcohol □ Drugs 1 15.00 prive 22

+Upon receipt of this notif breath specimen(s) for tes fication, you must report to the designated collection site to sting. o provide urine and/o

+The designated testing site e is: · trekt så -

+The testing is scheduled for or: Time:

+EMPLOYEE ACKNOWLEDGEMENT OF RECEIPT

+Signature: Date: ALL IDEATH NAME

-Manager's Signature: stante sa sign i
+Manager's Signature: The state of the s

 Notification Date: Time:

-To be completed o only if Employee Refuses to Sign: Primee Name
+To be completed only if Employee Refuses to Sign:

-Did the employee refuse to test? □ Yes □ N o
+Did the employee refuse to test? □ Yes □ No

-Name of Witness: 地名的特别
+Name of Witness:

 Witness Signature: Date: